What to Expect during First Aid Training

 Preparing in Advance:

 Certainly the thought of practicing everything from CPR to assisting a choking victim can seem both daunting and a little bit overwhelming to some.
-As a result, many prospective students who have enrolled in First Aid training often jump online and begin researching in advance what their course may entail.
+As a result, many prospective students who have enrolled in web-based first aid training often jump online and begin researching in advance what their course may entail.
 Although this seems like a good idea in theory, it might actually lead to confusion or incorrect comparison when you actually begin to put new techniques to practice.

 Since, most First Aid classes are designed for those who are newcomers, it’s not expected that you should know anything in advance.
 By showing up with a positive attitude, a willingness to involve yourself in the real-life practice scenarios, you will best serve yourself and be equipped to not only learn, but remember what you’ll be taught in your First Aid classes.